Why do world-class digital experiences matter?

 The information gathered can create worthwhile insights, based on data points like average cart value, repeat business, total spend per year or subscriptions status.
 Knowing this information can inform your organization goals the next time round.

 You can also understand who are your priority customers and how to serve them best, by asking questions around following up with these customers.
 Some questions include: who should get follow-ups, who will conduct them, how they should be handled and what happens after a follow-up?

 As your integrated ‘living’ CX program continues, repeat each step to optimize and add in new information or data as needed.

 A customizable Digital CX program trusted by brands

 Manually collecting and analyzing this data can be time-consuming and confusing, so it might be worth considering a smart integrated system.
-For example, Qualtrics CustomerXM for Digital is a Digital CX program that was designed to collect customer feedback across the entire digital journey, identify experience gaps, and take action that has maximum impact.
+For example, Qualtrics Frontline Digital is designed to collect customer feedback across the entire digital journey, identify experience gaps, and take action that has maximum impact.

 By feeding back insights into your Digital CX program, you can

 - Optimize conversion of key moments in the digital journey